 A: Family systems is the lens in which we, as therapists, view the world and our experiences in it.
 We believe that we are interconnected.
 That we are shaped by, and in turn we shape our families, our cultures and our communities.
 While you may be the sole person in the room, aside from your therapist, the family will undoubtedly "enter" the room at some point through discussion, exploration and sharing.
 At times, it could be helpful to bring in a family member to work through a particular issue but this is not always necessary in the work with adults.
 Your therapist will be your guide as you decide what is best for you and your situation.

-Q: I'M NOT SURE IF MY CHILD OR TEEN NEEDS GROUP OR INDIVIDUAL THERAPY OR MAYBE WE NEED FAMILY THERAPY.
+Q: I'M NOT SURE IF MY CHILD OR TEEN NEEDS GROUP OR INDIVIDUAL THERAPY OR MAYBE WE NEED FAMILY THERAPY or parent coaching.
 HOW DO WE CHOOSE?

 A: This is a great question!
 The answer is that it might be one, two or all of the above.
-This can be determined during the initial phone call followed by an in person intake session, and may change during the course of therapy.
-If you have questions about group therapy and how it might be helpful, visit our GirlTalk Therapy page that is all about group therapy, its benefits and who might be a good candidate for our groups.
-You can also look through our general Group Therapy page for other offerings that might meet your needs.
+This can be determined during the initial phone call followed by an in person intake assessment session, and may change during the course of therapy.
 Group therapy can be a wonderful way to strengthen interpersonal skills as well as learning more about yourself in the context of relationships.
-Individual therapy can be helpful when you really need someone to talk to one-on-one, and to build a deep connection with a therapist who can walk with you on your healing journey.
+Individual therapy can be helpful when you or your child really need someone to talk to one-on-one, and to build a deep connection with a therapist who can walk with you on your healing journey.
 Family therapy can support families in repairing their relationships, building closer connections, recovering from divorce or remarriage, or navigating illness and mental health challenges that impact the whole family system.
+Parent Coaching can be a focused, skill-building adjunct to one or more therapy modalities or a standalone service to help parents navigate the challenges of raising children of all ages.
 These approaches to therapy can also work collaboratively, and many clients find benefit from utilizing a combination of services.

 Q: I'M NEW TO THERAPY.
 HOW DOES THIS WORK?